VincentLanglet/Twig-CS-Fixer/README.md

 return $config;
 ```

-If your config is not located in your current directory, you can pass his path when running the command:
+If your config is not located in your current directory, you can specify its path using `--config` when running the command:
 ```bash
 bin/twig-cs-fixer lint --config=dir/.twig-cs-fixer.php /path/to/code
 ```

 ### Files

-By default, all the `.twig` files in the current directory are linted, except the one in the `vendor` directory.
+By default, all `.twig` files in the current directory are linted, except the ones in the `vendor` directory.

-If you want to lint a specific files/directory you can pass it as argument, but if you want a more sophisticated
+If you want to lint specific files or directories you can pass them as argument.
+If you want a more sophisticated
 rule, you can configure it in the `.twig-cs-fixer.php` file:
 ```php
 <?php